Cantera/cantera-website/README.md

 ### Using pdm (Recommended)

 1. Install [`pdm`](https://pdm.fming.dev/latest/).
 Recommended method is to use `pipx`.
-2. Run `pdm install --no-self` to create the virtual environment
+2. Run `pdm install` to create the virtual environment
 3. Run `pdm run build` to build the website, or run `pdm run rebuild` to automatically rebuild the website when a page changes.
 4. Run a web server to view the website: